eerimoq/simba/README.rst

     /home/erik/archive/simba/tst/kernel/sys
     $ make -s test

-To build for another board, in this case Arduino Nano.
-This overrides the default board.
+To build for another board, in this case Arduino Nano, use the BOARD make variable.

 .. code-block:: c

     $ make -s BOARD=arduino_nano release size test

-Note: Application may only support a subset of the available boards.
+Note: An application may only support a subset of the available boards.

 APPLICATIONS, PACKAGES AND MODULES
 ==================================

-A module is normally a header file and a source file.
+A module is normally a header and a source file.
 A package is a container of modules.
 An application is an executable consisting of zero or more modules.

 Preferred application file tree.
 The application _must_ have a file called main.c.
 It should contain the main function of the application.